MikeRogers0-YouTube/ActiveAdminDefinedMethodDemo/README.md

 # README

-This is to recreate the problem noted in the PR§
+This is to recreate the problem noted in the PR https://github.com/activeadmin/activeadmin/issues/5316#issuecomment-398425770

 Pretty much, stating up the app would throw a method already defined method warning: